mad1982max/CrackYour1TI/SDLC_HIGH.md

 - it observes the resulting behavior.

 If the observed behavior is consistent with the expectations, the unit test passes, otherwise, it fails, indicating that there is a problem somewhere in the system under test.
 These three unit test phases are also known as Arrange, Act and Assert, or simply AAA.

+# 11. Design Patterns.
+Definition

+_Design patterns_ represent the best practices used by experienced object-oriented software developers.
+_Design patterns_ are solutions to general problems that software developers faced during software development.
+These solutions were obtained by trial and error by numerous software developers over quite a substantial period of time.

+# 12. Benefits of Patterns

+- Design patterns help you analyze the more abstract areas of a program by providing concrete, well-tested solutions.
+- Design patterns help you write code faster by providing a clearer picture of how you are implementing the design.
+- Design patterns encourage code reuse and accommodate change by supplying well-tested mechanisms for delegation and composition, and other non-inheritance based reuse techniques.
+- Design patterns encourage more legible and maintainable code by following well-understood paths.
+- Design patterns increasingly provide a common language and jargon for programmers.

+# 13. Creational Patterns

+These design patterns provide a way to create objects while hiding the creation logic, rather than instantiating objects directly using new operator.
+This gives program more flexibility in deciding which objects need to be created for a given use case.

+_Factory method_, _Abstract factory_, _builder_, _prototype_, _singlton_

+# 14. Behavioral Patterns

+These design patterns are specifically concerned with communication between objects.

+_Chain of responsibility_, _command_, _iterator_, _mediator_, _observer_, _state_, _strategy_, _visitor_